Multiple change-point detection for Poisson point processes: Optimal change-points

 \subsection{Exact optimization}

-We now show that the optimal segmentation necessarily belongs to a finite subset of $\cM^K_\star$.
-More precisely, it necessarily belongs to a finite and known grid, so that the optimal solution can be obtained in an exact and fast manner.\\
+We now show that the optimal segmentation necessarily belongs to a finite subset of $\cM^K_{\star{}}$.
+More precisely, it necessarily belongs to a finite and known grid, so that the optimal solution can be obtained in an exact and fast manner. {To this aim, we limit ourselves to strictly concave cost and contrast function.}